Your Ultimate Guide to Veteran Benefits in California

 - There is no age limit

-- The child’s income (including any support from a parent) cannot exceed the national poverty level, which is $12,880 for 2021
+- The child’s income (including any support from a parent) cannot exceed the national poverty level

 - Plan C